Configuring the Role-based API

 kubectl get deployment rbac-webhook -n gloo-mesh -oyaml kubectl get ValidatingWebhookConfiguration rbac-webhook -oyaml

 When a CRUD operation is attempted against the API group

 networking.mesh.gloo.solo.io, the web hook is triggered and passed to the

 rbac-webhook service for validation.
 The service makes a determination of whether the action should be allowed.

-You can choose to skip the installation of the role-based API components when installing Gloo Mesh Enterprise.
+You can choose to install the role-based API components when installing Gloo Mesh Enterprise.
 You can do this by installing with either

 meshctl or using Helm.
 Select the tab below to pick the installation method you prefer.

-kubectl create ns gloo-mesh helm install gloo-mesh-enterprise gloo-mesh-enterprise/gloo-mesh-enterprise -n gloo-mesh \ --set rbac-webhook.enabled=false \ --set license.key=LICENSE_KEY_STRING
+kubectl create ns gloo-mesh helm install gloo-mesh-enterprise gloo-mesh-enterprise/gloo-mesh-enterprise -n gloo-mesh \ --set rbac-webhook.enabled=true \ --set license.key=LICENSE_KEY_STRING

 You could also update your existing installation to add the role-based API components or remove them.
 Another option is to install the role-based API components, but set them to permissive mode.

 By default, the role-based API will deny any requests that are not explicitly allowed through a role and role binding.
 Rather than removing the role-based API, you can instead choose to run it in permissive mode, which will implicitly allow all requests.
 Even though the requests will be allowed, the